redsanket/spark/external/hue/guide/ui/index.rst

 - list available databases and tables
 - browse table data (limited set) and metadata (can be slow: optimization on its way)

-.. note:: Metastore Manager is only available on clusters with Hive 0.13 (AR, MR, AB, CB, MB, NB).
+.. note:: Metastore Manager is only available on clusters with Hive 0.13 (AR, MR, AB, MB, NB).

 .. image:: images/hue_metastore_manager.jpg
    :height: 912px